Skip to main content

 Russi Topi and other Delusions

 He had called for the unlikeliest reason— not one I could have ever guessed—they wanted to discuss the scope of sourcing construction workers from India.
 They first grumbled about how hard it was to get labour import quotas, pitched it as a “great opportunity” for me, even gave me a peep of Lubyanka—former KGB, now FSB headquarters—from the car window.
-He also cursed the “pederasts” who removed Zhelezny (Iron) Felix, (the statue of
+He then went on a tangent cursing the “pederasts” who removed Zhelezny (Iron) Felix, (the statue of

 I told them, that I shall revert.